xlynkz/xlynkz.github.io/README.md

-# Our Mission: Voice Controlled Development
+# Voice Controlled Development

+$ : Laptop (Summer company reception)Algolia, Godaddy, Electricity, 2 phones, ryerson.

+help@wetake.care - mandrill

+Jaswall, draw proposal for wekerle, include namir, randy, oneil, Pelkey, checkland.

 We envision an availability of sensors to measure any kind of reality and the quantum methods of organizing that information as to measure, store and reproduce the atomic relationships that more truly govern our experiences.